-"Authority" means the Ganaraska Region Conservation Authority

-"Act" means the Conservation Authorities Act, R.S.O.
-1990, chapter C.27

-"Chair" means the Chairperson as referenced in the Act as elected by the Members of the Authority.

-"Chief Administrative Officer" means the General Manager or Chief Administrative Officer of the Authority, and which may, by resolution of the Authority, include the responsibilities of the Secretary-Treasurer if so designated by resolution of the Authority.

-"Fiscal Year" means the period from January 1 through December 31.

-"General Membership" means all of the Members of the Ganaraska Region Conservation Authority, collectively.

-"Levy" means the amount of costs apportioned to participating municipalities in accordance with the Act and Regulations under the Act.

-"Majority" means half of the votes plus one.

-"Members" shall mean the members appointed to the Authority by the participating municipalities in the Authority's area of jurisdiction.

-"Minister" means the Minister responsible for administration of the Act.

-"Non-matching Levy" means that portion of an Authority's levy that meets the definition of non-matching levy as found in Ontario Regulation 139/96.

-"Officer" means an officer of the Authority empowered to sign contracts, agreements and other documents on behalf of the Authority in accordance with section 19.1 of the Act, which shall include the Chair, Vice-Chair(s) the Chief Administrative Officer and the Secretary-Treasurer (or the CAO/Secretary-Treasurer, if applicable).

-"Participating Municipality" means a municipality that is designated by or under the Act as a participating municipality in a conservation authority.

-"Pecuniary Interest" includes the financial or material interests of a Member and the financial or material interests of a member of the Member's immediate family.

-"Secretary-Treasurer" means Secretary-Treasurer of the Authority with the roles specified in the Act.
+- "Authority" means the Ganaraska Region Conservation Authority - "Act" means the Conservation Authorities Act, R.S.O.
+1990, chapter C.27 - "Chair" means the Chairperson as referenced in the Act as elected by the Members of the Authority. - "Chief Administrative Officer" means the General Manager or Chief Administrative Officer of the Authority, and which may, by resolution of the Authority, include the responsibilities of the Secretary-Treasurer if so designated by resolution of the Authority. - "Fiscal Year" means the period from January 1 through December 31. - "General Membership" means all of the Members of the Ganaraska Region Conservation Authority, collectively and effectively acting as directors as specified in the Ontario Not-For-Profit Corporations Act (ONCA). - "Levy" means the amount of costs apportioned to participating municipalities in accordance with the Act and Regulations under the Act. - "Majority" means half of the votes plus one. - "Members" shall mean the members appointed to the Authority by the participating municipalities in the Authority's area of jurisdiction and effectively act as directors as specified in the Ontario Not-For-Profit Corporations Act (ONCA). - "Minister" means the Minister responsible for administration of the Act. - "Non-matching Levy" means that portion of an Authority's levy that meets the definition of non-matching levy as found in Ontario Regulation 139/96. - "Officer" means an officer of the Authority as empowered to sign contracts, agreements and other documents on behalf of the Authority in accordance with section 19.1 of the Act, which shall include the Chair, Vice-Chair(s) the Chief Administrative Officer and the Secretary-Treasurer (or the CAO/Secretary-Treasurer, if applicable). - "Participating Municipality" means a municipality that is designated by or under the Act as a participating municipality in a conservation authority. - "Pecuniary Interest" includes the financial or material interests of a Member and the financial or material interest of a member of the Member's immediate family. - "Secretary-Treasurer" means Secretary-Treasurer of the Authority with the roles specified in the Act.